Optimal error analysis of a FEM for fractional diffusion problems by energy arguments: Regularity and technical results

 \section{Regularity and technical results}

-Smoothness properties of the solution $u$ of the fractional diffusion problem \eqref{a} play a key role in the error analysis of the Galerkin FE method, particularly, since $u$ has singularity near $t=0$, even for smooth given data.
+Smoothness properties of the solution $u$ of the fractional diffusion problem \eqref{a} play a key role in the error analysis of the Galerkin FEM, particularly, since $u$ has singularity near $t=0$, even for smooth given data.
 Below, we state the required regularity results for problem \eqref{a} in terms of the initial data $u_0$ and the source term $f$.
-Over the convex domain $\Omega$, by combining the results of Theorems 4.1, 4.2 and 5.6 in \cite{Mclean2010}, for $0\le r,\,\mu \le 2$, we obtain
+For $0\le r,\,\mu \le 2$,